-With a surge in cases of COVID-19 and more than 31,000 deaths worldwide, questions arise about the risks posed to people around the globe.
+With a surge in cases of COVID-19 and more than 41,000 deaths worldwide, questions arise about the risks posed to those within our communities.

 The World Health Organization has declared the outbreak a global pandemic.